History, tourist information, and nearby accommodation

 The most easily recognisable feature on the battlefield is the huge stone Memorial Cairn.
-This was built in 1881 to a design by Duncan Forves.
-It stands 20 feet high and is built of large stones, rather like a large beehive.
+This was built in 1881 to a design by Duncan Forbes.
+It stands 20 feet high and is built of large stones, rather like an oversized beehive.
 One thing I noticed is how much this cairn looks like the memorial cairn on the shore of Loch nan Uamh, where Prince Charlie finally took ship for France.

 The Well of the Dead